Benson Polytechnic High School: Homebuilding program

-Benson is one of four Portland-area high schools (as well as Canby High School, Sherwood High School, and Forest Grove High School) that builds a single-family home in the community.
+Benson Tech is one of four Portland-area high schools (as well as Canby High School, Sherwood High School, and Forest Grove High School) that builds a single-family home in the community.

+Nickname and mascot

+Aside from a gear, images of an astronaut or astronaut helmet have been used throughout Benson Tech's history.
+Students were traditionally called 'Techmen', and after women attended, 'Techsters' was used.
+In fall 2022, the students proposed to the school board that it was time to select a new name and mascot and a process of online voting was established.
+Whittled down to three, 'Astros' was selected and went before the PPS school board for ratification in May 2023 being approved for use in 2024 coinciding with the renovated building.

 Athletics

-Benson's athletic teams are known as the "Benson Techmen", or "Techsters" for women's teams.
 The school competes in a variety of sports, and has won numerous district and state championships.
-Benson competes in the Portland Interscholastic League under 6A classification.
+Benson Tech competes in the Portland Interscholastic League under 6A classification.

 Men's Basketball Program

 The men's basketball team has been one of the most successful programs in Oregon.
-Benson has produced 30 plus D1 basketball recruits in program history.
-Some previous Techmen players have chosen to play at Hawaii, UCLA, USC, Nevada, Oregon State, Rhode Island, Stanford, and other schools.
+Benson Tech has produced 30 plus D1 basketball recruits in program history.
+Some previous players have chosen to play at Hawaii, UCLA, USC, Nevada, Oregon State, Rhode Island, Stanford, and other schools.
 Three former players have been drafted into the NBA.
-Benson has won state titles in 1971, 1973, 1974, 1981, 1990.
+Benson Tech has won state titles in 1971, 1973, 1974, 1981, 1990.
 Earl Clark has been head coach since 2013.